 What Are the Causes of Ethmoid Sinusitis?

-tissue that separates your nostrils is displaced to one side)
+tissue that separates your nostrils is displaced to one side or the other

-- nasal polyps (noncancerous growths in the lining of your sinuses or nasal passages)
+the lining of your sinuses or nasal passages

-- enlarged adenoids (sections of tissue located behind your nasal cavity where your nose meets your throat)
+located behind your nasal cavity where your nose meets your throat

 - exposure to secondhand smoke